josephreisinger/vowpal_porpoise/README.md

 Now the predictions are returned directly to the parent process, rather than having to read from disk.
 See ```examples/example1.py``` for more details.

-Alternatively you can use the raw library interface.
-Currently does not support passes due to some limitations in the underlying vw C code.
+Alternatively you can use the raw library interface:
 ```python
 import vw_c
 vw = vw_c.VW("--loss=quadratic --l1=0.01 -f model")